dreger/audaciousfox.net/content/linked/macos-egpu.md

 date: 2018-03-31T12:08:31-04:00
 link: https://www.theverge.com/circuitbreaker/2018/3/30/17180042/macos-external-gpu-support-graphics-card
 ---
-If you have a spare few hundred dollars, a recent MacBook, and a desire to play modern video games at a decent frame rate, you can now buy an external graphics card to give your laptop a performance boost.
+If you have a few hundred dollars, a recent MacBook, and a desire to play modern video games at a decent frame rate, you can now buy an external graphics card to give your laptop a performance boost.
 There are, however, some asterisks.
 Jacob Kastrenakes, *The Verge*:

 > For one, only select models are officially supported.
 And, surprise, Apple is only supporting some of AMD's Radeon cards, which it already includes in select Macs.
 That doesn't strictly mean a GeForce card <em>won't</em> work --- people have gotten some to work while the feature was in beta --- but it means you're gambling a bit around whether it'll <em>continue</em> to work.